XGraphKhipu/haarpcache/README.md

 2013/12/24

-* Fixed block of plugin for bloqued of published in youtube website.
+* Improved ad-blocking plugin for Youtube.
 * Update plugins: globo.com, youtube.com.
 * Differentiation of the header for the chrome browser.
 * Update of haarpclean script for the cleaning the cache.